Mopelade/Amazing-Chocolate-sale-Analysis/README.md

 * Created relationships; data modeling between the tables via the Diagram View of Power Pivot using many-to-one and one-to-many relationships.
 * Wrote few DAX to answer questions
 * Designed my dashboard with the reports and most important metrics.

+## Dashboard Report
+Here is a PowerBi Dashboard report that i buildt to further visualize the insights and trends derived from this analysis.